brendes6/UFC-Fight-Outcome-Prediction-System/README.md

 - **ML (Python):** red/blue corner-swap augmentation — `pytest mlflow-retraining`

-The suite deliberately targets pure logic (no network or database), so it stays fast and deterministic; the I/O layers (GCS, Firestore, Redis, scraping) are left to integration testing.
+The suite deliberately targets pure logic (no network or database), so it stays fast and deterministic; the I/O layers (GCS, PostgreSQL, Redis, scraping) are left to integration testing.

 ## Motivation